Olive-blockchain/Olive-blockchain/BUILD_TIMELORD.md

 # Building timelords

-The Linux and MacOS olivevdf binary wheels currently exclude an executable required to run a [Timelord](https://github.com/Olive-Network/olive-blockchain/wiki/Timelords).
+The Linux and MacOS chiavdf binary wheels currently exclude an executable required to run a [Timelord](https://github.com/Olive-Network/olive-blockchain/wiki/Timelords).
 If you want to run a Timelord on Linux or MacOS, you must install the wheel from source (which may require some additional development packages) while in